crocodilestick/Calibre-Web-Automated/README.md

 Why does it exist? 🔓
 -----------

-Calibre, while a fantastic tool for it's age, has a number of problems when containerised, including it's reliance on a KasmVNC server instance for the UI, which is near impossible to use on mobile and is relatively resource heavy if your running a small, lower power server like I am.
+Calibre, while a fantastic tool for its age, has several problems when containerised, including its reliance on a KasmVNC server instance for the UI, which is near impossible to use on mobile and is relatively resource-heavy if you're running a small, lower power server like I am.

 For many, Calibre-Web has really swooped in to save the day, offering an alternative to a containerised Calibre instance that's quick, easy to set up, resource-light and with a much more modern UI to boot.

-However, when compared to full-fat Calibre, it does unfortunately lack a few core features leading many to run both services in parallel, each serving to fill in where the other lacks, resulting in a often clunky, imperfect solution.
+However, when compared to full-fat Calibre, it unfortunately lacks a few core features leading many to run both services in parallel, each serving to fill in where the other lacks, resulting in an often clunky, imperfect solution.

 What Does it do? 🎯
 ------------

-After discovering that using the DOCKER_MODS universal-calibre environment variable, you could gain access to Calibre's fantastic eBook conversion tools, both in the Web UI and in the container's CLI, I set about designing a service that could really make the most of all of the tools available to try and fill in the gaps in functionality I was facing with Calibre-Web so that I could finally get rid of my bulky Calibre instance for good.
+After discovering that using the DOCKER_MODS universal-calibre environment variable, you could gain access to Calibre's fantastic eBook conversion tools, both in the Web UI and in the container's CLI, I set about designing a similar modification that could really make the most of all of the tools available to try and fill in the gaps in functionality I was facing with Calibre-Web so that I could finally get rid of my bulky Calibre instance for good.
+Calibre-Web Automated builds on top of the original Calibre-Web container, which also means you don't have to miss out on its latest updates!

 ### ***Features:***
 - **Easy, Guided Setup** via CLI interface